The Shroud of Turin

 • no decomposition – Jesus was crucified on Friday and rose from the dead on Sunday (Jn 20:1-18)

-• Some debate the details of the scourge marks, but all the items put together can only mean one of two things—it is Christ’s burial cloth or someone was trying to make it look like Christ’s burial cloth.
+• All the items put together can only mean one of two things—it is Christ’s burial cloth or someone was trying to make it look like Christ’s burial cloth.
 If it was a forgery, the forger did an incredible job of getting this one-of-a-kind image onto the linen.

 • In 1978 30 scientists studied the Shroud “for five continuous days using state-of-the-art technology at the time.”
 This group of scientists, known as the Shroud of Turin Research Project or STURP, analyzed the data for three years then produced this statement: